 If you keep cueing, you could help someone have an A-ha! moment about an exercise.
 Plus, it establishes a nice pattern so if you teach something new, people will be able to hang in there and keep trying until you say things in a way that they understand.

 To know how to teach, you first have to know how people learn.
 I got the information below from How to Teach Effectively.
-Here is a link to buy the book from Amazon.
 If you buy from this link, I get a small commission.

 - tend to talk quickly.

 - can be impatient or interrupt in conversation.

 - use imagery.

 It makes sense that demonstration is an appropriate tool to help visual learners.
 However, make sure to use colorful words to help them paint a mental picture as well.

 - speak slowly and tend to listen well.

 - think in a linear manner.

 - prefer verbal explanation.